´ Skip to content

 Get started with the turntable

-The record player is as popular as ever, and for good reason.
-An incredible amount has happened since the first record player, which was called the Phonograph and was invented by Thomas Edison in 1877.
-Back then, the record player made a mechanical playback of a record made of asbestos and shellac, and the sound went from the pickup into a funnel that acted speaker.
-The recording went the other way, where the music was recorded by the funnel, which sent the music down into a cutting needle, which made the grooves that were later to be played.
+The record player is more popular than ever before, and for good reason.
+An incredible amount has happened since the first record player, which was called the Phonograph and invented by Thomas Edison in 1877.
+Back then, the record player mechanically played a disc made of asbestos and shellac, and the sound traveled from the cartridge into a horn that acted as a speaker.
+Recording worked the other way around, with the music being captured by the horn, which sent the music down to a cutting needle that made the grooves that would later be played back.

-Fast forward to today, where turntables sound better than ever, are easier to get started with, and the records are now made entirely of harmless vinyl.
-The playing of the groove is the same, but the movements of the pickup now become current, which is made in the pickup and sent to an amplifier.
-The sound reproduction is thus so good that it is perceived by many as the best.
+Fast forward to today, where record players sound better than ever, have become easier to get started with, and the records are now made entirely of completely harmless vinyl.
+The playback of the groove is the same, but the movements of the cartridge are now converted into electricity, which is generated in the cartridge and sent on to an amplifier.
+This makes the sound reproduction so good that many regard it as the very best.

-You can start with a record player for DKK 3,000 and get a really nice all-round reproduction and an easy set-up and easy operation.
-Some expensive turntables depend on you having experience and skill in setting up, as they almost come as a kit, where you can make the adjustment yourself, with a headlamp, a wet newspaper and a ruler.
-But you can also choose a top turntable from one of the manufacturers who have the expertise and equipment to deliver the turntable adjusted exactly as it should be.
+You can start with a turntable for DKK 3,000 and get a really fine all-round sound reproduction, along with easy setup and easy operation.
+Some expensive turntables depend on you having experience and skill with setup, as they almost come as kits, where you can then make the adjustments yourself with a headlamp, a wet newspaper, and a ruler.
+But you can also choose a top turntable from one of the manufacturers that has the expertise and the equipment to deliver the turntable adjusted exactly as it should be.
 The days when turntables were complicated are over.

 Why should I buy a record player?

-A good quality record player can deliver a sound you rarely hear on sources such as streaming or CD.
-The record player has a completely characteristic warm and analogue sound, and therefore you will often find that the brain relaxes and you get a different and better experience of the music.
-The record player is also a faithful and reliable player that does not depend on the internet, bluetooth connection or other black magic over which we have no power.
-The record player plays when you lower the pickup onto the record, quite simply.
+A good-quality turntable can deliver a sound you rarely hear from sources like streaming or CD.
+The turntable has a very distinctive warm, analog sound, and that is why you will often find that your mind relaxes and you get a different and better experience of the music.
+The turntable is also a faithful and reliable player that does not depend on the internet, a Bluetooth connection, or other black magic that we have no control over.
+The turntable plays when you lower the cartridge onto the record, quite simply.

-With a record player, you can also dive into millions of LPs from when the music was in original master quality and not copied.
-The fact that the LPs can be obtained for modest money today, and that LPs are still being published, all contribute to making the record player a contemporary and attractive music player.
+With a turntable, you can also dive into millions of LPs from back when music was in original master quality and not copied.
+The fact that LPs can be bought for modest prices today, and that LPs are still being released, all helps to make the turntable a modern and attractive way to play music.

 Finally, there is the concept of focus.
-Today, we can both watch TV and listen to music through all kinds of streaming devices, and yet we do not "hear" the music.
-It just plays out there in a steady stream, regardless of whether we are exercising, cooking or sleeping.
-The record player, on the other hand, demands your attention, and just the fact that you have to find the record and put it on the record player is often enough to get you into a state of calm and focus, which is necessary for you to get the full experience of what the musicians wanted with the music.
+Today we can both watch TV and listen to music through all kinds of streaming devices, and yet we do not really “hear” the music.
+It just plays on continuously, whether we are working out, cooking, or sleeping.
+The turntable, on the other hand, demands your attention, and just the fact that you have to find the record and put it on the turntable is often enough to bring you into a state of calm and focus that is necessary for you to get the full experience of what the musicians intended with the music.

 Ortofon Quintet Blue Mc